junehh98/git101/README.md

-# git101
+# Git 101
-prep for teaching git
+Preping for teaching Git and GitHub